mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 If the buyer withdraws from the deal, I'd be in a worse position to sell than when I started because I'd spent the last several months distracted by the sale and optimizing for the short term.

+### As you prepare to sell, everything costs 4x as much

+Every time you spend money, it costs you 4x as much.
+For example, suppose the multiple for your business is about 3x.
+If your annual profit is $100k, you can sell your business for $300k.

+Now imagine you decided to give one of your employees a $10k bonus.
+Now your profit is $90k, so your sale price is $270k.
+So to give the employee the $10k bonus, it costs you $40k: the initial $10k you paid plus another $30k in deflated valuation.

+It's not just bonuses.
+It's everything you spend money on.
+If you need to buy someone a new laptop, that $1k laptop now costs $4k.

+And beyond just costs, the sale process made me care a lot about numbers.
+Before, I obviously cared about profits, but it was just for myself.
+If I had a slow month, I would be disappointed but take solace in the fact that it's the long-term trends that matter, and I'd probably do better next month.
+But once I started thinking about a sale, a slow month could mean $30k off my valuation.

 ### You don't strictly need a broker to sell

 I liked Quiet Light, and I have no regrets with using them as the broker to sell my business, but I was surprised at the end to see that I didn't strictly need a broker to sell the business.